Frequently Asked Questions

 In New Hampshire, all members are required to attend at least one School of Instruction, their Assembly’s Official Visitation, and Rainbow Sunday (the Sunday closest April 6, the anniversary of the first initiation of Rainbow Girls) at a place of worship.
 It is important to stress that the benefits the girls gain through membership will depend on their level of involvement and commitment to the programs.

-Who supervises the girls at Rainbow functions?
+Who supervises the girls at events?

 Each Rainbow Assembly is supervised by an advisory board comprised of 7 to 15 dedicated adult volunteers who oversee the girls and guide them in the proper planning of their business meetings and activities, provide stability, set examples, and help interpret rules.
 These adults donate much of their time and money to developing our future leaders, and they may be members of Eastern Star, Amaranth, Master Masons, or majority Rainbow girls (over the age of 21).
 The advisors also act as the “record-keepers” and administrators of the paperwork that is required to keep the Assembly operating.